mojotron/connect-four/README.md

 To improve minimax performance, alpha-beta pruning is added to the algorithm.
 Alpha-beta pruning is search algorithm that looks up to decrease number of nodes to evaluate.
 It stops evaluating a move when at least one possibility has been found that proves the move to be worse than a previously examined move.
 Such moves need not be evaluated further.
 When applied to a standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

-Before this project I made minimax algorithm in Tic Tac Toe game.
-I used that algorithm and modified it for connect four game.
-Biggest problem was evaluating part of the algorithm but with help of resources and after understanding what tot do it was pretty easy to.
-Extending minimax algorithm to alpha-beta pruning is straight forward when you understand data flow through recursion calls.
+Before this project I made minimax algorithm in the [Tic Tac Toe](https://github.com/mojotron/tic-tac-toe) game.
+I used same algorithm and modified it for connect four game.
+Biggest problem was evaluating part of the algorithm but with help of the resources, and after understanding what to do it was pretty easy to implement algorithm.
+Extending minimax algorithm to alpha-beta pruning is straight forward if minimax is working.

 ## Minimax Resources